Medicine Wheel, Wyoming

 Medicine Mountain is capped by the Bighorn Dolomite.
 The lumpy, grassy slopes seen here are the older Gallatin and Gros Ventre formations that are prone to landsliding.

 Medicine Mountain is topped by a Federal Aviation Administration radar navigation dome.
-The Medicine Wheel is on a ridge just north of it.
+The Medicine Wheel is on a ridge just north of it (to the right in this photo).

 Medicine Mountain at sunrise.